-Scottsdale Housing Authority is a Public Housing Agency in Scottsdale, Arizona that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Scottsdale Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Scottsdale Housing Authority serves Scottsdale.